cloudmesh/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 venv Setup on Windows
 """""""""""""""""""""

-on Windows, you run the following command from your home directory at `C:\Users\USERNAME`:
+On Windows, you run the following command from your home directory at `C:\Users\USERNAME`:

 .. code:: cmd

-  python -m venv --without-pip ENV3
+  python -m venv ENV3
+  source ENV3\Scripts\activate
+  python -m pip install --upgrade pip

 Next, create a Windows system variable named `ENV3` and update the variable value to `C:\Users\USERNAME\ENV3\Scripts\activate`.